Patpong in Bangkok

 Bangkok Go Go Bars0

-One of the world's most famous red-light districts, Patpong is where it all started (Thailand's Go-Go culture).
+One of the world's most famous red-light districts, Patpong is where Thailand's Go-Go culture all started.
 It has even been immortalised in a James Bond chase-sequence.
-Its two parallel side-streets, found between Silom and Surawongse Roads, house around 100 neon-lit strip bars offering naughty shows and the famous pole-dancing entertainment.
+Its two parallel side-streets, found between Silom and Surawongse Roads, house dozens of neon-lit strip bars offering naughty shows and the famous pole-dancing entertainment.

 - Private Grand Palace, Emerald Buddha & Reclining Buddha Morning Tour

 - Safari World & Marine Park Full-Day Tour With Buffet Lunch

 - Muay Thai Live Performance

 The Go-Go Bars of Patpong

 When it comes to go-go bars, favoured establishments on Soi 1 include King's Castle I and II, Sphinx and the Safari Bar, while King's Corner has the largest collection of post-operative transsexuals in Bangkok.
 Patpong II, or 'Soi Quality' as some like to call it, also has many adult-themed bars, especially Bada Bing A Go Go, probably the best venue in Patpong.
 Apart from a short run of rather run-down watering holes peopled by people drinking and playing Connect 4, the most well-known venue is perhaps Electric Blue and, definitely the most intriguing, Patpong's only fetish club, BarBar.

 Here a few gogo bars are found on each side on the Patong area.
 Some are quite hard to miss and some others are just behind a discreet door.
 In the bars at street level, prices are usually fixed and the bill is brought to you at your table, so no bad surprise with the usual 120 to 150 baht for a beer.